adi2624/DeepFollower-UDV/README.md

 Overall motion of the robot was inherently smooth.

-Selling point: lightweight neural network with less than 8 hours of training data able to follow a line if the image is succesfully masked using Deep Learning.
-Very handy for delivery robots.
+Conclusion: Lightweight neural network with less than 8 hours of training data able to follow a line if the image is succesfully masked using Deep Learning.

+Potential Applications: Rapid Deployment of Robots in disaster struck areas possible with a high hue tape.

+Flow of Control:

 1) Get 640x480 monocular image
 2) Figure out threshold for tape color and carpet color (Hard coded with results from a decision tree)